 While it’s totally possible to fashion your own defences, it’s hard to give your customer true peace of mind without some official credentials to back it up.
 Using software with IASME backed certification like Cyber Essentials or Cyber Essentials Plus ensures that you have the industry’s gold standard protection in place, and with the GDPR Readiness standard you can become GDPR compliant and showcase your efforts to world-class customer data security, which in turn can open doors to new contracts with companies who insist on only working with the most secure firms.

 Keep your patches up to date

 Another sadly common way that hackers access your systems is through known back doors in software that has been fixed but isn’t the latest version with repairs included.
-These obvious flaws are like gold dust to hackers who can just stroll right in, so it’s a good idea to get CyberSmart software that automatically detects old versions of operating systems as well as software vulnerabilities.
+These obvious flaws are like gold dust to hackers who can just stroll right in, so it’s a good idea to get software like CyberSmart Active Protect that automatically detects old versions of operating systems as well as software vulnerabilities.
 Find out more.